Video & Audio

 Warranty & Support

 The industry average warranty is one year, though the Snug V2 and the Philips Avent come with two years of coverage.
-If you need assistance, you can often contact a company using social media, live chat, phone or email.
+If you need assistance, you can often contact the manufacturers using social media, live chat, phone or email.

 Extra Features You Might Want to Consider